Approaches to gangs

 In 1997 the Harassment and Criminal Associations Act was passed giving police greater powers.
 In the 1990s the Local Government Act was used to tear down gang fortifications.
 Other legislation such as the Proceeds of Crime Amendment Act 2002 and tax laws have been used to deprive criminals of illegally gained wealth.
 An amendment to the Evidence Act in 1997 empowered judges to allow witnesses to give evidence anonymously if they feared intimidation or attack.
 In 2008 the Organised and Financial Crime Agency of New Zealand – a special unit within the police – was set up to disrupt and dismantle organised crime.
 In 2009 passage of the Criminal Proceeds (Recovery) Act gave police greater powers to seize the proceeds of crime and to use them to fund further policing efforts.

-In 2009 Wanganui District Council passed a controversial bylaw banning gang patches in the city, and several other cities considered following suit.
+In 2009 Wanganui District Council passed a controversial bylaw banning gang patches in the city (subsequently overthrown), and several other cities considered following suit.